Abbott announced discovery of a new strain of HIV

 On May 8, 2007, the National Cancer Institute (NCI) reported that people infected with the hepatitis C virus…

 On Mar.
-28, 2007, the FDA announced that GlaxoSmithKline (King of Prussia, Pennsylvania) received approval for an alternate…
+28, 2007, the U.S. Food and Drug Administration (FDA) announced that GlaxoSmithKline (King of Prussia, Pennsylvania)…

 On Dec.
 23, 2005, the U.S. Centers for Disease Control and Prevention’s (CDC) Advisory Committee on Immunization Practices…